AAS Course Requirements

 Credit Hour Requirements

 Refer to General Requirements for Associate of Applied Science requirements.
 General education requirements for the AAS degree can be taken prior to or concurrently with the MLS program.
-The following required courses will fulfill both program requirements and general education requirements in the Life and Physical Sciences areas (listed below under support courses required): CHEM PS/SI1110, CHEM PS/SI1210, HTHS LS1110, MICR LS1113, MICR LS/SI2054, and PHYS PS/SI1010.
-Remaining general education requirements can be fulfilled by taking the required 18 credit hours from each of the following areas:
+However, you must complete all AAS general education requirements to earn the AAS degree.
+The general education requirements are as follows:

 - 6 credit hours Composition (ENG 1010 and 2010)